lihaoyi/scala.rx/readme.md

 ----------------------
 This meant many things, but most of all it meant having no globals.
 This greatly simplifies many things for someone using the library, as you no longer need to reason about different parts of your program interacting through the library.
 Using Scala.Rx in different parts of a large program is completely fine; they are completely independent.

 Another design decision in this area was to have the parallelism and propagation-scheduling be left mainly to an implicit `ExecutionContext`, and have the default to simply run the propagation wave on whatever thread made an update to the dataflow graph.

-The former means that anyone who is used to writing parallel programs in Scala/Akka is already familiar with how to deal with parallelizing Scala.Rx, and the second makes it far easier to reason about when propagations happen, at least in the default case: it simply happens *right away*, and by the time that `Var.update()` function has returned, the propagation has completed.
+- The former means that anyone who is used to writing parallel programs in Scala/Akka is already familiar with how to deal with parallelizing Scala.Rx
+- The lattermakes it far easier to reason about when propagations happen, at least in the default case: it simply happens *right away*, and by the time that `Var.update()` function has returned, the propagation has completed.

+Overall, limiting the range of side effects and removing global state makes Scala.Rx easy to reason about, and means a developer can focus on using Scala.Rx to construct dataflow graphs rather than worry about un-predictable far-reaching interactions or performance bottlenecks.

 Simple to Interop
 -----------------